Bibliothèques Sans Frontières: Tools and Programs

-To carry out its projects, Bibliothèques Sans Frontières uses different technologies, tools, and programs including the Ideas Box, the Ideas Cube (formerly the Koombook), the Digital Traveller’s program, as well as the online learning platform, Khan Academy.
+To carry out its projects, Bibliothèques Sans Frontières uses different technologies, tools, and programs including the Ideas Box, the Ideas Cube, the Digital Traveller’s program, as well as Khan Academy.

 The Ideas Box

 The Ideas Box is a mobile, autonomous, and durable media center in a kit created in 2013 by BSF with the designer Philippe Starck and with the support of the United Nations High Commission for Refugees that provides educational and cultural resources, both physical and digital, to communities in need.
 The Ideas Box is used in humanitarian and post-conflict situations to provide information and education, and delivers access and resources to underserved communities in industrialized countries.
 To date, BSF has run 140 Ideas Box programs in 23 countries, with more than a million total visits.

-The Ideas Box contains four modules, beginning with an administrative one (yellow) that houses the network system (server, storage, and wi-fi signal) as well as an electrical system (battery, inverter).
-The second module is digital and includes e-readers, HD cameras, laptops, and more.
-The third is the cinema module that includes an HD TV and a projector.
+The Ideas Box contains four modules, beginning with an administrative section that houses the network system (server, storage, and wi-fi signal) as well as an electrical system (battery, inverter).
+The second is includes e-readers, HD cameras, laptops, and more.
+The third module includes an HD TV and a projector.
 Included in this module are pedagogic tools such as documentaries or learning resources developed for each context, as well as films of all kinds for children and adults.
-Finally, the fourth module is a library (orange) with up to 300 books.
-These four modules come with stools and two big tables that use the Box itself.
+Finally, the fourth module is a portable library with up to 300 books.
+These four modules come with stools and two tables.

 BSF uses the Ideas Box in places touched by natural disasters or armed conflicts, including Burundi, but also among under-privileged and marginalized communities in the developed world.
-The provide in the local language tools that permit individuals and communities to better reconstruct themselves.
-BSF runs its programs in close collaboration with operational partners who help select the contents of each Ideas Box, customizing its contents to fit the occasion.
+Adjusted to local languages, these tools permit individuals and communities to reconstruct themselves.
+BSF collaborates closely with on-the-ground operational partners who help select tailored content for each Ideas Box.
 After a period of one year, BSF turns over possession and operation of the Ideas Box to local organizations.

 Kajou

-In 2018 BSF created Kajou, a digital application that gives access to a large library of contents through an SD card.
-The initiative is designed for Sub-Saharan African populations who are disconnected from the internet.
+In 2018, BSF created the social enterprise Kajou.
+It develops SD cards loaded with educational and cultural content that can be inserted into mobile phones, transforming them into libraries — no internet connection required.
+This initiative is aimed at populations with little or no internet access, primarily on the African continent.

 Digital Travelers

 Digital Travelers (Les Voyageurs du numérique) is a program that provides to children and adults free workshops on computer literacy.
 These workshops aim to raise awareness about digital issues and teach computer competency.
-Previously called Code Travelers (Voyageurs du code) and focused on programming, the Digital Travelers today adheres to the open source movement..
+Previously called Code Travelers (Voyageurs du code) and focused on programming, the Digital Travelers today adheres to the open source movement.